Smashing the Gang of Four: Aftermath

-The recent struggle against the careerists and conspirators who tried to usurp the Party and seize power took place at such a critical moment immediately after the death of our great leader Chairman Mao.
-The Party Central Committee headed by Comrade Guofeng defeated these bad guys and won a great victory.
-This is a victory for the proletariat over the bourgeoisie, a victory for the socialist road over the capitalist road, and a victory for consolidating the dictatorship of the proletariat.
-It is a victory for preventing the restoration of capitalism, a victory for consolidating the Party's great cause, and a victory for Mao Zedong Thought and Mao Zedong's revolutionary line.
-Like the people of the whole country, I feel heartfelt joy for the victory of this great struggle and cannot help shouting "Long live, long live, long live!"

 On 18 October 1976, the CCP Central Committee issued the Notice on the Incident of the Anti-Party Group of Wang Hongwen, Zhang Chunqiao, Jiang Qing and Yao Wenyuan, requiring all Party members to be informed of Mao Zedong's series of instructions criticizing the Gang of Four, explaining the course of the CCP Central Committee's struggle with the Gang of Four and the reasons for arresting the Gang of Four, and guiding the launch of the "Movement to Expose and Criticize the Gang of Four".
 On October 21, nationwide denunciations of the Gang began, with the CCP Central Committee announced the crushing of the Gang of Four through radio and newspapers.
 Guo Moruo, then Vice Chairman of the Standing Committee of the National People's Congress, also improvised the lyrics of "Shui Tiao Ge Tou: Smashing the Gang of Four" on the same day, which was widely circulated at the time.
 On October 24, 1976, millions of soldiers and civilians in Beijing held a grand celebration in Tiananmen Square to celebrate the crushing of the Gang of Four.